RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - copy paste HTML and tailwind code for homepage into *home* app  `templates/home/home_page.html` with hard coded content
 - create new *site_settings* app and register code blocks in `site_settings/models.py` to be served on all webpages from `atlas/templates/base.html`
 - personalise wagtail default home_page to your wagtail content and inject into `home/../home_page.html` template
-- create new *blog* app and set up
+- create new *blog* app and set up `blog index` page, `blog` page and use a StreamField and StructBlock to mix and match content types in the body
+- how to create and use snippets on pages

 ### Course